ralfstx/arte-downloader/README.md

 ## Install temporarily

-Run this command in the plugin directory:

 ```
-web-ext run
+npm start
 ```

-This opens a new Firefox instance with the add-on installed.
+opens a new Firefox instance with the add-on installed.

 ## Install temporarily in running instance